www.stfrancis.edu · College of Education · Regional Educational Academy for Leadership

 Studies ethical theory, ethical behavior and moral decision-making in order to prepare teachers and administrators to deal thoughtfully with the ethical challenges in their classrooms, schools, and professional relationships.
 Participants will learn how to teach ethical decision making to students and thus impact students’ individual character growth by helping them to develop the virtues of honesty, respect, fairness and compassion to enable them to take the needs of others into account when making moral decisions.
 Case studies and moral dilemmas will be used in the course and taught as a method to use in teaching students to develop moral reasoning skills.
 Participants will learn techniques for teaching developmentally appropriate character traits.

 Additional syllabus information for this new course will be added soon to include objectives, overview of assignments, and required course materials.
 Official syllabi are provided in the Canvas learning environment on the first scheduled day of each course with additional sections for instructor contact information, course policies, and schedule, and references/resources.

-Access to standards referenced in this section can be found HERE (student account required for access)
+Access to standards referenced in this section can be found HERE

 By the conclusion of the course, each participant will be able to do the following: